Valencia: Transport

-The City of Valencia also makes available a bicycle sharing system named Valenbisi to both visitors and residents.
-As of 13 October 2012, the system has 2750 bikes distributed over 250 stations all throughout the city.
+A bicycle-sharing system named Valenbisi is available to both visitors and residents.
+As of 13 October 2012, the system had 2750 bikes distributed over 250 stations throughout the city.

-The average amount of time people spend commuting with public transit in Valencia, for example to and from work, on a weekday is 44 minutes.
-6% of public transit riders, ride for more than 2 hours every day.
+The average amount of time people spend on public transit in Valencia on a weekday is 44 minutes.
+6% of public transit riders ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 10 minutes, while 9% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 5.9 km, while 8% travel for over 12 km in a single direction.